tonyg/racket-rfc6455/README.md

  - `client.html` and `client.js` form a simple browser-based
    WebSockets program that exercises the servers.

+ - `client.rkt` is a simple Racket-based WebSockets client program that exercises the servers.

 To run the examples,

     $ racket -l net/rfc6455/examples/test-server